Application Guidelines

 Our Timeline & Process

-The Sartain Lanier Family Foundation has two grantmaking cycles each year, spring and fall, with three required steps for all organizations seeking funding:
+The Sartain Lanier Family Foundation has two grantmaking cycles each year.

 Grant Application Timeline